segedi-UW/SDC-IDE/README.md

     /* other methods dealing with fields */
 }
 ```
-So now we can use `Chat` in an FXML file as an object, and this is
+So now we can use `Chat` in an FXML file as an object (after importing it), and this is
 what would be created.
 Our `Chat` object would share all properties of a
-`VBox`, but we would not need to add the fields to it in the fxml file.
+`VBox`, but we would not need to add the fields to it in the fxml file since that is
+handled in the constructor.

 Another way of achieving this that is nice for elaborate subclasses
 is given after the following introduction to Controllers.